 This easy chicken lasagna recipe has a creamy alfredo base with chicken strips.
 It’s a decadent main dish that everyone will be dying to have seconds of.

-There are few foods I love more than my mom’s easy lasagna recipe.
+There are few foods I love more than my mom’s no-ricotta lasagna recipe.

-But I think chicken alfredo might be one of them.
+But I think chicken Alfredo lasagna might be one of them.
 I don’t know what it is about a creamy, alfredo sauce drenched atop noodles and chicken, but it’s just so good.

 I’ve been trying to eat a lot less red meat, which doesn’t go so well with my love of lasagna.
 So the other day, I thought that maybe I should make a chicken lasagna recipe.